-Translate document Upload single document and translate that.
+Translate document Upload single document or translation file and translate that.

 Start from scratch Create blank translation project and add strings manually.

 Once you have existing translation components, you can also easily add new ones for additional files or branches using same repository.